 This is a tough place to be as a woman, even though you know that the relationship isn’t going anywhere.
 Some men also have this dilemma of staying in a relationship for the love of the children, not the love of the significant other.
 But you know what, children pick up on this energy, it may not be apparent initially, but it shows up in their relationships as adults.

 Some men know that you can do better and will try to control and convince you to stay in a relationship that isn’t mutually beneficial.
 They will use anything to control you as a means to make you stay in an unhealthy relationship.
 He may not even want you, but he doesn’t want you to be with anyone else either.

-These relationships have a tendency to be very unhealthy and effects not only the couple but also the children in the relationship.
+These relationships have a tendency to be very unhealthy and affect not only the couple but also the children in the relationship.
 Control is one of the worst forms of fear.
-In most controlling relationships whether male dominant or female dominant, there is some form of manipulation.
+In most controlling relationships whether male-dominant or female dominant, there is some form of manipulation.

 These manipulative relationships have the potential to leave the person being controlled worse off once they get out of the relationship.
 They end up searching for or attracting another partner who seeks to control also.
 Nevertheless, manipulation appears in many forms; gaslighting, reverse psychology, or just plain old stonewalling, just to name a few.

 There are a lot of good men out there!
 But, there are also a lot of bad apples in the bunch.
 What I’ve found to be equally true in life, is there more good fruit, than bad.
 So, if you are in a relationship and unclear where you stand, then it’s time to reevaluate where the relationship is and where you want it to go.

 If you would like further information on how to take your relationship to the next step and potentially make it better, then consider booking a coaching session with me so that we can figure out how to get the best out of your relationship or how to help you move forward and find the best relationship possible.